-Annual fees for entry in 2021~22
+Annual fees for entry in 2022~23

-Fee Status Course Fee

-Home (UK/Republic of Ireland/ Channel Islands & Isle of Man) £2,938
+Fee Status Course Fee Home (UK/Republic of Ireland/ Channel Islands & Isle of Man) £3,050

-Overseas (including EU) £5,031

 Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.